-GoCary will use funding in this line item to prepare route plans and evaluations for compliance with the three Environmental Justice principles.
+GoCary will use funding in this line item to prepare route plans and evaluations for compliance with Environmental Justice principles Service planning will be done in consideration of low-income and minority groups.

 III-C-3: Minority Business Enterprise

 MPO staff will work with NCDOT's Office of Civil Rights and Business Opportunity and Workforce Development Office (BOWD) and all member governments to ensure that MPO projects and programs encourage participation by Minority Business Enterprises.